Sierra Leone

 Additionally, the First Responder Coalition of Sierra Leone continues to develop more advanced first responder training programs in Bombali District and expand lay first responder training nationally.
 LFR International aims to:

-Train and equip an additional 1,000 first responders making use of a massive open online course in Bombali District
+Train and equip an additional 800 first responders by making use of a massive open online course in a USAID-supported non-inferiority trial.

-Utilize mobile phones to create affordable and accessible dispatch networks via the TrekMedics Beacon emergency medical dispatch application
+Utilize mobile phones to create affordable and accessible dispatch networks via an emergency medical dispatch application.

 Media